javastraat/vanallesenmeer/USBasp/README.md

 flash-arduino-uno.sh : flash the latest optiboot (5.0) file to a ATMEGA328P in a Arduino Uno

-Use Arduino Uno to flash ATMEGA328P with Optiboot (https://code.google.com/p/optiboot/)
+Use the flash-arduino-uno script to flash empty or broken ATMEGA328P chips with Optiboot (https://code.google.com/p/optiboot/)